 Player typologies, Player psychology, Psychology, Game design

 Evolutionary Robotics, Developmental Robotics, Embodied Intelligence, Morphological Computation, Soft Robots, Unconventional robots (braid robotics)

 Game design, Game cultures, New media, Critical theory, Ethnography, Design research

-More information about the games programme can be found here.
+More information about the MSc Programme in Games can be found here.